multimodalAI/multimodal-ai-hugo-group/content/home/partners.md

 **Disclaimer:** This event is supported by The Alan Turing Institute.
 The Turing is not involved in the agenda or content planning.

-**We are currently inviting sponsorships for the Second Workshop on Multimodal AI.
+**We are currently inviting sponsorships for this workshop.
 For more details on how to support us, please visit our [call for sponsorship](https://multimodalai.github.io/call_for_sponsorship/) page.**